jyotil-raval/interview-questions/ReactJS/02 Intermediate Level.md

 > _Conclusion_: React fragments are a lightweight and convenient way to group multiple JSX elements without introducing extra DOM nodes.
 They are particularly useful when returning multiple elements or rendering lists from React components, enhancing code organization and readability without impacting the rendered output.

-## Intermediate 20> How do you handle AJAX requests in React applications?
+## 20> How do you handle AJAX requests in React applications?

 > _Purpose_: Handling AJAX requests in React applications involves fetching data from remote servers asynchronously and updating the UI based on the received data.
 AJAX requests are commonly used to interact with APIs, retrieve data, and update the application state.